Thai police strangled in Bangkok traffic dispute, suspect still at large

 Key insights from the news

-• A Thai police officer, Sergeant Satawat Seirattanapong, was attacked and strangled by a man named Thanaphat during a road rage incident in Bangkok on January 8.
+• A Thai police officer, Sergeant Satawat Seirattanapong, was attacked and strangled during a road rage incident in Bangkok on January 8, 2023, by a man identified as Thanaphat.

-• The confrontation began when Satawat stopped his vehicle to avoid hitting a pedestrian, leading to Thanaphat's aggressive response and subsequent attack after Satawat attempted to explain the situation.
+• The confrontation began when Satawat stopped to avoid hitting a pedestrian, leading Thanaphat to become aggressive and attack him after an exchange of words.

-• Witnesses, including motorcycle taxi riders, intervened but were unable to prevent Thanaphat from fleeing the scene in his van, which was later traced back to his employer.
+• Witnesses, including motorcycle taxi riders, attempted to intervene, but Thanaphat fled the scene in his van, which was later traced back to his employer, a state enterprise.

-• Satawat plans to pursue legal action against Thanaphat, emphasizing the need for accountability to deter future violence in similar disputes.
+• Despite not suffering serious injuries, Satawat plans to pursue legal action against Thanaphat to promote accountability and discourage violence in similar situations.

 A Thai man remains at large after strangling a police officer during a road rage incident in the Don Mueang area of Bangkok on Thursday, January 8.